 Instead, the resource over-extraction supposedly began when the civilisation was at its peak.
 The different tribes began to compete with each other to build more and more moai, more elaborate and grand.
 It took a lot of resources to make these – the labour who must be fed, materials to support carving and moving about the stone, etc. etc.

 You might say, how silly to risk the sustainability of limited island resources, just for vanity projects!
-But then again, the richest 10% of humanity produce half of all carbon emissions in the world.
+But then again, right now in our own era, the richest 10% of humanity produce half of all carbon emissions in the world.

-… And what does the top 10% spend this extra, unsustainable share of resources on?
+And what, if not present day versions of vanity, does the top 10% spend this extra, unsustainable share of resources on?

 Living on the edge

-Even this, they perhaps believed could be sustainable.
+They probably even believed the activity was sustainable.
 After all, ask any forestry manager or fisheries expert.
-Are they not always asked how much the resource can be extracted, how close you could get to the limit, without killing the golden goose?
-Hey, expert person, how much can we push our luck – can you use your knowledge to tell us how far we can go?
+Are they not always asked by non-scientists how much the resource can be extracted, how close can we get to the limit, without killing the golden goose?
+Hey, how much can we push our luck – can you use your knowledge to tell us how far we can go?
 No, no, I don’t want to hear the caveats.
 Is it ok or not ok?
-You’re the expert!
+Aren’t you the expert?
+Don’t you know?

 I stood on the peak of this island in the Pacific, the region called the ‘frontlines of climate change’.
-It’s difficult to ignore the parallels: we’re doing it again.
+It’s difficult to ignore the parallels: we’re doing it again, and we have a Biodiversity Crisis today as a result.

 But there are no other islands to flee to, if we lost our island Earth.